-If equity prices had been 5% higher/lower, pre-tax profit and pre-tax other comprehensive income for the year ended December 31, 2018 would have increased/decreased by \$25,868 thousand and \$346,625 thousand as a result of the changes in fair value of financial assets at EVTPL and financial assets at FVTOCI, respectively.
-If equity prices had been 5% higher/lower, other comprehensive income would have increased/decreased by \$156,254 thousand as a settl of the changes in fair value of available-for-sale financial assets for the year ended December 31, 2017.
+If equity prices had been 5% higher/lower, pre-tax profit and pre-tax other comprehensive FVTPL and financial assets at FVTOCI, respectively.
+If equity prices had been 5% higher/lower, other comprehensive income would have increased/decreased by \$156,254 thousand as a result of the changes in fair value of available-for-sale financial assets for the year income for the year ended December 31, 2018 would have increased/decreased by \$25,868 thousand and \$346,625 thousand as a result of the changes in fair value of financial assets at ended December 31, 2017.

-b.
-Credit risk
+Credit risk Ъ.

-Credit risk refers to the risk that a counterparty would default on its contractual obligations resulting in financial loss to the Company.
-The maximum credit exposure of the aforementioned financial instruments is equal to their carrying amounts recognized in consolidated balance sheet as of the balance sheet date.
-The Company has large trade receivables outstanding with its customers.
+Credit risk refers to the risk that a counterparty would default on its contractual obligations resulting instruments is equal to their carrying amounts recognized in consolidated balance sheet as of the in financial loss to the Company.
+The maximum credit exposure of the aforementioned financial balance sheet date.

+procedures to monitor and limit exposure to credit risk on trade receivables, there can be no assurance such procedures will effectively limit its credit risk and avoid losses.
+This risk is The Company has large trade receivables outstanding with its customers.
 A substantial majority of the Company's outstanding trade receivables are not covered by collateral or credit insurance.
 The Company has implemented ongoing measures including enhancing credit assessments and strengthening overall risk management to reduce its credit risk.
-While the Company has procedures to monitor and limit exposure to credit risk on trade receivables, there can be no assurance such procedures when economic conditions worsen.
+While the heightened during periods when economic conditions worsen.
 As the Company serves a large number of unrelated consumers, the concentration of credit risk was limited.

+c.
 Liquidity risk